The Naked Maja (film)

-The Naked Maja is a 1958 Italian-American co-production made by S.G.C., Titanus, and United Artists.
+The Naked Maja is a 1958 Italian-American co-production made by S.G.C., Titanus, Metro-Goldwyn-Mayer and United Artists.
 This historical film recounting of the romance between the painter Francisco Goya and the Duchess of Alba was directed by Henry Koster, and produced by Silvio Clementelli and Goffredo Lombardo.
 The screenplay was by Norman Corwin, Giorgio Prosperi and Albert Lewin based on a story by Oscar Saul and Talbot Jennings.
 The music score was by Angelo Lavagnino and the cinematography by Giuseppe Rotunno.

 The film stars Ava Gardner and Anthony Franciosa with Amedeo Nazzari, Gino Cervi, Lea Padovani, Massimo Serato, and a largely Italian cast.
 It is based on a novel by Noel Gerson.

+Plot

+In Spain at the end of the 18th century, the painter Francisco de Goya met the Duchess of Alba.
+She became his patron, model and mistress...